What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 • Drevlyans.

-In addition, Prince Oleg the Prophet imposed his influence on other neighboring tribes: the Dregovichi, the Ulichi and the Tivertsy.
-At the same time, Ugric tribes, ousted from the territory of the Urals by the Polovtsy, approached Kyiv.
-The annals did not contain data on whether these tribes passed in peace through Kievan Rus, or were knocked out of it.
-But it can be said for certain that in Rus' they put up with their stay near Kyiv for a long time.
-To this day, this place near Kyiv is called Ugorsky.
-These tribes later crossed the Dnieper River, captured the nearby lands (Moldavia and Bessarabia) and went deep into Europe, where they established the Hungarian state.
+In addition, Prince Oleg the Prophet imposed his influence on other neighboring tribes: the Dregovichi, Ulichs and Tiverts.
+At the same time, Ugric tribes, displaced from the territory of the Urals by the Polovtsians, approached Kyiv.
+The chronicles do not contain information about whether these tribes passed through Kievan Rus in peace or were knocked out of it.
+But what can be said for certain is that Rus' put up with their presence near Kyiv for a long time.
+This place near Kyiv is still called Ugorsky.
+These tribes later crossed the Dnieper River, captured nearby lands (Moldova and Bessarabia) and went deep into Europe, where they founded the Hungarian state.

 New campaign against Byzantium

-The year 907 will be marked by a new turn in the foreign policy of Rus'.
-Anticipating a big booty, the Russians go to war against Byzantium.
+The year 907 will be marked by a new turn in Russian foreign policy.
+Anticipating great booty, the Russians go to war against Byzantium.
 Thus, Prince Oleg the prophetic becomes the second Russian prince to declare war on Byzantium, after Askold and Dir.
-Oleg's army included almost 2,000 ships of 40 soldiers each.
-They were accompanied by cavalry.
+Oleg's army included almost 2000 ships with 40 soldiers on each.
+They were accompanied by cavalry along the shore.
 The Byzantine emperor allowed the Russian army to freely plunder the nearby environs of Constantinople.
-The entrance to the bay of the city, called the Bay of the Golden Horn, was blocked by chains.
+The entrance to the city’s bay, called Golden Horn Bay, was blocked with chains.
 Chronicles Nestor describes the unprecedented cruelty of the Russian army, with which they ravaged the environs of the Byzantine capital.
 But even with this they could not threaten Constantinople.
-Oleg's cunning came to the rescue, who ordered equip all ships with wheels.
-Further along the land, with a fair wind, in full sail to go to the capital of Byzantium.
-So they did.
-The threat of defeat loomed over Byzantium, and the Greeks, realizing all the bitterness of the danger looming over them, decided to make peace with the enemy.
+Oleg’s cunning came to the rescue, and he ordered equip all ships with wheels.
+Further along the land, with a fair wind, set sail in full sail to the capital of Byzantium.
+And so they did.
+The threat of defeat loomed over Byzantium, and the Greeks, realizing the grief of the danger hanging over them, decided to make peace with the enemy.
 The Kiev prince demanded that the losers pay 12 (twelve) hryvnias for each warrior, to which the Greeks agreed.
 As a result, on September 2, 911 (according to the chronicles of Nestor), a written peace treaty was drawn up between Kievan Rus and the Byzantine Empire.
-Prince Oleg achieved the payment of tribute to the Russian cities of Kyiv and Chernigov, as well as the right of duty-free trade for Russian merchants.
+Prince Oleg achieved the payment of tribute to the Russian cities of Kyiv and Chernigov, as well as the right to duty-free trade for Russian merchants.

-Modern history is silent about the true year when the future ruler Oleg could be born, it is only known that after the death of Rurik, around 879, Oleg took over the reign and all responsibility from the previous ruler, his comrade and friend.
-Prince Oleg was a man of genius for that time, he wonderfully coped with military duties, was a good father, led a strategic policy, had great ingenuity and was a talented diplomat.
-During his reign, he multiplied the number of land holdings, established many contacts with other states, subjugated other peoples and nations, proudly cracked down on enemies, and also taught this to his follower Igor.
+Modern history is silent about the true year when the future ruler Oleg could have been born; all that is known is that after the death of Rurik, around 879, Oleg took over the rule and all responsibility from the previous ruler, his comrade and friend.
+Prince Oleg was a brilliant man for that time, he coped wonderfully with military duties, was a good father, led a strategic policy, had great ingenuity and was a talented diplomat.
+During his reign, he multiplied the number of land holdings, established many contacts with other states, subjugated other peoples and nations, proudly dealt with enemies, and also taught his follower Igor all this.

-At the beginning of his reign, Oleg was the prince of the Novgorod lands, and later he conquered the Dnepropetrovsk lands.
+At the beginning of his reign, Oleg was the prince of the Novgorod lands, and later conquered the Dniepropetrovsk lands.
 He captured Smolensk with lightning speed, and later the city of Lyubech.
-He also set himself the goal of conquering the Principality of Kyiv, like many rulers at that time, and trade routes to Eastern Byzantium, in order to secure omnipotence and guarantee the centralization of Rus'.
-The goal was outlined, Oleg began to implement it in 882, when, having gathered an army, he captured Kyiv.
-With the support of his squad, Prince Oleg easily dealt with the previous rulers of Kyiv - Askold and Dir, subjugating all the people in Kyiv, and the Pechenegs to boot.
-And later, Oleg completely began to forcefully subdue other peoples.
-Under him, there was a mass accession of the Eastern Slavs of all regions and parties.
+He also set himself the goal of conquering the Principality of Kyiv, like many rulers at that time, and trade routes to Eastern Byzantium, in order to ensure for himself absolute power and a guarantee of the centralization of Rus'.
+The goal was outlined, Oleg began to implement it in 882, when he gathered an army and captured Kyiv.
+Prince Oleg, with the support of his squad, easily dealt with the previous rulers of Kyiv - Askold and Dir, subjugating all the people in Kyiv, and the Pechenegs to boot.
+And later Oleg began to forcibly subjugate other peoples.
+Under him, there was a massive annexation of Eastern Slavs from all regions and parties.

-Later, Grand Duke Oleg created a single state, which he called the Grand Duchy of Kiev.
+Subsequently, Grand Duke Oleg created a unified state, which he called the Grand Duchy of Kiev.
 It included the north and south of Rus', the Novgorod lands and the Kyiv lands.
 New cities and regions began to appear.
-It is known that they were controlled by local posadniks with their retinue, and they independently controlled the collection of tribute in the territories and were responsible for the city according to certain criteria.
+It is known that they were governed by local mayors with their squads, and they independently controlled the collection of tribute in the territories and were responsible for the city according to certain criteria.

-In 907, Oleg made a massive campaign to Constantinople, where he massively robbed himself of material values on the outskirts of the city.
-The inhabitants of Constantinople simply shut themselves inside, afraid to confront Oleg's troops.
-According to the annals of Nestor, Oleg's troops were so cruel that the Greeks soon simply asked for a peace agreement.
-An agreement was concluded and the imposition of tribute in the form of 12 hryvnias in silver per person.
-In addition, trade relations appeared between the centralized state and Byzantium, merchants and clergymen regularly came to Kyiv.
-Christianity was propagated throughout Rus', but the prince himself did not accept this faith.
+In 907, Oleg made a massive campaign to Constantinople, where he massively plundered material assets on the outskirts of the city.
+Residents of Constantinople simply locked themselves inside, afraid to confront Oleg’s troops.
+According to Nestor's chronicles, Oleg's troops were so brutal that the Greeks soon simply asked for a peace agreement.
+An agreement was concluded and a tribute was imposed in the form of 12 hryvnia in silver per person.
+In addition, trade relations emerged between the centralized state and Byzantium; merchants and clergy regularly came to Kyiv.
+There was propaganda of Christianity throughout Rus', but the prince himself did not accept this faith.

 The Magi predicted Oleg's death from his beloved horse.
-In 912, the ruler Oleg died, according to legend, from the poison of a snake that was in the skull of his horse, when the prince came to look at him.
-But this is a legend, there is no true information today.
-Based on this legend, wonderful ballads by A.S.
+In 912, ruler Oleg died, according to legend, from the poison of a snake that was in the skull of his horse, when the prince came to look at him.
+But this is a legend; there is no true information today.
+Based on this legend, wonderful ballads by A.S. were written.
 Pushkin and N.M.
-Yazykov.
+Yazykova.

-According to the old chronicle of Nestor, it is known that the people loved Prince Oleg so much that they could hardly endure his departure, everyone shed tears.
-According to historical reports, the location of the grave of the prince is inaccurate, according to some sources, it is located somewhere in Kyiv, and according to other sources, it is far away from Kyiv.
+According to the old chronicle of Nestor, it is known that the people loved Prince Oleg so much that they could hardly bear his departure, everyone shed tears.
+According to historical reports, the location of the prince’s grave is inaccurate; according to some sources, it is located somewhere in Kyiv, and according to other sources, it is completely far away from Kyiv.
 Oleg's reign lasted thirty-three years.
-He was very smart and calculated his steps in advance, for which he received the nickname Oleg the Prophetic.
-Oleg was a very competent strategist, governor, he sought to strengthen external relations, and at the same time regulated internal ones by uniting different people.
+He was very smart and planned his steps in advance, for which he received the nickname Oleg the Prophetic.
+Oleg was a very competent strategist and governor; he sought to strengthen external relations, and at the same time regulated internal ones through the unification of different people.
 The main merit of this prince is considered to be the mass unification of the Slavic people and the centralization of the state.

 Voice your opinion!